 Dr. Gerard Rooney holds a doctoral degree from the Department of Educational Leadership and Policy, Higher Education Program, at the University at Buffalo, State University of New York.
 He was the recipient of the Edwin D. Duryea, Jr. Higher Education Memorial Award.
 He completed his undergraduate degree in sociology at Villanova University and his master's degree in educational administration and supervision at Fairfield University.
 In addition, he received a certificate in Higher Education Leadership from the Harvard University Graduate School of Education's Institute for Educational Management.

-During his tenure in enrollment management, Dr. Rooney launched Fisher’s College Bound program in 2006, a weeklong residential program designed to help low-income, first-generation high school students navigate the college search and selection process.
-Since its inception, the College Bound Program has served more than 250 students, of which approximately 95 percent planned to attend college.
+In 2007, Dr. Rooney launched Fisher’s College Bound program in 2006, a weeklong residential program designed to help low-income, first-generation high school students navigate the college search and selection process.
+Since its inception, the College Bound Program has served more than 300 students, of which approximately 95 percent planned to attend college.
 A first-generation student himself, Dr. Rooney is committed to maintaining college access for this population of students.

 "I am committed to carrying the vision of our founders forward, to advance the mission of the College, and to continue its good work for its students, its alumni, and for the people around us.
 I will seek opportunities to make the Fisher educational experience transformational for all of our students." ~ Dr. Rooney

-Dr. Rooney is a member of the board of Holy Sepulchre Cemetery, the Greater Rochester Chamber of Commerce, and the Association for the Blind and Visually Impaired (ABVI) and Goodwill of the Finger Lakes, all in Rochester, NY, as well as the Board of Advisors for the National Research Center for College & University Admissions™ (NRCCUA®).
-He is also a council member of the Rochester Regional Health Advisory Council, and served as a 2016 campaign cabinet member for the United Way of Greater Rochester.
+Dr. Rooney is a member of the board of Holy Sepulchre Cemetery, the Greater Rochester Chamber of Commerce, and the National Research Center for College & University Admissions™ (NRCCUA®).
+He serves as an executive committee member for Goodwill of the Finger Lakes and the Commission on Independent Colleges & Universities in New York.
 In addition, he serves as a peer evaluator for the Middle States Commission on Higher Education, and previously was a member of the Middle States Regional Council of the College Board.

-Since fall 2011, he has taught in the Doctor of Education in Executive Leadership Program at Fisher.
-Previously, he was an adjunct assistant professor at the University at Buffalo, teaching graduate coursework in the Higher Education Program.
+Prior to becoming president, he taught in the College's Executive Leadership Program, and was an adjunct assistant professor at the University at Buffalo, teaching graduate coursework in the Higher Education Program.

 He and his wife, Susan, reside in Pittsford and have four children, two of whom are alumni of Fisher.